API Keys

 Revoking a key

 Delete the key from App → Settings → API Keys.
-Revocation is instant — any request using that key returns 401 Unauthorized immediately.
+Revocation is instant — the key can no longer be used to request new tokens.

 Key security best practices